Boilers | Guernsey Electricity

 We recommend checking current prices and tariffs online first.

-Heating systems replace the volume of heat lost from your property, which means property insulation is the most effective way to reduce the running costs of any heating system.
+Heating systems only replace the volume of heat lost from your property, which means property insulation is the most effective way to reduce the running costs of any heating system.

 Electric Boilers and Underfloor Heating